 CONTRIBUTORS: Lou Barnes described to me many of the Holubar "firsts," and he should know.
 Lou is the former Merchandising Manager for Holubar, and was with the Company from 1973 to 1978.
 While Lou was with the Company, he scored several industry-wide firsts in design and product mix.
 A second contributor has been Bob Clemen, who worked several Holubar stores between 1976 and 1980, ending up managing the Colorado Springs store under Bob Peto.
 A third contributor has been Greg Grant, who knew Roy Holubar; Greg worked under John Whitbeck in the Boulder store, 1979-80, and went on to work from 1980-83 in the pseudo-Holubar store in Boulder that was really owned by The North Face! (see below).
 A fourth contributor has been Keith Jimmerson, who worked in the Denver store on Exposition from about 1969 through 1978.
 John Whitbeck has also been a contributor; John had managed the Boulder GERRY store on Pearl St, and then was hired by Jim Kack in late 1968, after Alice Holubar's death; this was soon after Roy and Alice had sold the company to Jim Kack (see below).
 Most recently, I have spoken with Charlie Lincoln, who joined Holubar in 1973 and had risen to General Manager before North Face's take-over in the late 1970s.
 Even more recently, I have spoken with John Rutkowski, who was Store Manager at the Salt Lake City store, and later at the Glendale, CA store when Holubar bought the Kelty store there.
 After Holubar closed down its factory, John began Mountain Mend in Boulder, and did Holubar warranty work.
 Interestingly, he and Charlie got together at this time and sewed up the last dozen Ultimate bags (see image below); they used the nylon shells found when the factory closed down.

-area.
-He was one of the very early pioneers, and founded his company
+in the Boulder area.
+He was one of the very early pioneers, and

 contact with him in 2006.
 Notes: "GERRY" is a